Inside the Content

 - The establishment of the Financial Technology and Innovation Division within the Monetary Authority of Singapore (MAS)

-- MAS’ setting up of the enhanced Financial Sector Technology and Innovation Scheme (FSTI 2.0) with S$250 commitment in funds to speed up technology and innovation growth in the financial sector
+- MAS’ setting up of the enhanced Financial Sector Technology and Innovation Scheme (FSTI 3.0) with a S$150 million commitment in funds to speed up technology and innovation growth in the financial sector

 - The introduction of a regulatory sandbox for fintech firms to test their products and services